Alumni Hall of Honor Members

 Business: William H. Walton III, Class of 1970

-Bill graduated from Princeton and received an A.B. degree in economics in June of 1974.
-While he was at Princeton, he was elected Captain of the Lightweight Crew Team in 1973, and the team finished undefeated everywhere and every time they rowed…including The Eastern Sprints, the Thames Challenge Cup at the prestigious Henley Royal Regatta in England, and the Head of the Charles Regatta in Boston.
-Bill earned an MBA from Harvard and spent 15 years at Morgan Stanley in New York.
-He then founded his own real estate investment companies, including Westbrook Real Estate Partners and the Rockpoint Group, which is his present firm.
-As an aside, today Rockpoint is one of the largest and most successful real estate private equity firms in the world.
-Bill has served on many Boards across the country, including but not limited to Florida Rock Industries; The St. Joe Company; the Princeton University Board of Trustees; the Princeton University Investment Company, (the endowment manager of the very large Princeton endowment); The Cummer Gallery of Art and Gardens; the Episcopal School Board of Trustees and the Episcopal Foundation Board; The KIPP Board; and the national boards of Communities in Schools and Mercy Ships.
+Bill graduated from Princeton with an A.B. degree in economics in June of 1974.
+While at Princeton, he was elected Captain of the Lightweight Crew Team in 1973, and the team finished undefeated everywhere and every time they rowed…including the Eastern Sprints, the Thames Challenge Cup at the prestigious Henley Royal Regatta in England, and the Head of the Charles Regatta in Boston.
+Bill earned an MBA from Harvard Business School and spent 15 years at Morgan Stanley in New York.
+He then co-founded Westbrook Real Estate Partners, and in 2003 Rockpoint Group, which is his present firm.
+Rockpoint is today one of the world's largest and most successful real estate private equity firms.
+Bill currently serves on the boards of Boston Properties, Crow Holdings, and FRP Holdings.
+He is a former board member for Florida Rock Industries; The St. Joe Company; the Princeton University Board of Trustees; the Princeton University Investment Company (Princeton's endowment); the Cummer Museum of Art & Gardens; the Episcopal Board of Trustees and the Episcopal Foundation Board; KIPP Jacksonville; Communities in Schools; Mpala Wildlife Foundation; Mercy Ships; and the University of Florida Investment Corporation.
 Bill is the son of Episcopal Founders and Emeritus Trustees Elizabeth and Wlliam H. Walton, Jr, for whom the Walton Boathouse is named.
-Bill’s parents have had 12 children and grandchildren attend Episcopal and more may be on the way.
-Bill and his wife, Dori (a current Board member) have three children, two of whom attend Episcopal today.
-The Waltons have also quietly been one of the most generous benefactors of the school.
+Bill’s parents have had 12 children and grandchildren attend Episcopal.
+Bill and his wife, Dori (a current Board member) have three children, all of whom attended Episcopal.
+The Waltons have also quietly been one of Episcopal's most generous benefactors.

 Humanitarian: The Rt.
 Rev. George D. Young, III, Class of 1973